Voice is going to change the internet

 That produced interesting things.
 We discovered that one Google Home installation works best, but that it becomes problematic if you want to do more in the same space.
 Now that will not happen often in practice, but this test did.
 Google hadn't realized that.
 There is a number on such a speaker, and you can't read that number without a magnifying glass.
 It is the number that makes the Home unique.
 The moment you install it with the Google Home App, your Google Home will appear.
 With one that is easy, but if you have more than one, you don't know what it is.
 Is it 36669 or 34789?
 We had six in the air.
 Then you can press a button and then sound will be heard, but which one is now playing?

-The trick is to install one, unplug it, close the app, and then the next.
-Something like that must be included in the manual, as is already the case with Ikea smart lamps.
-These are insights that you can only gain in practice.
-But then again: there was also a lady who tore open the packaging without further ado and did not look at the instructions for use: 'I always do that', she said.
-So you have to take that into account.
+The trick is: install one, disconnect it from the power, close the app, and then the next.
+Something like that should be included in the manual, as is already the case with the smart lamps from Ikea.
+These are insights that you only gain in practice.
+But then again: there was also a lady who tore open the package without fuss and did not look at the instructions: "I always do it that way," she said.
+You must therefore take this into account.

 Everything is technically possible, but not yet in terms of content